chrisli30/RIL-DOCS/Libraries & Tools/Explorer.md

 * Click the link in the title location to update the list.

-* sClick the link at the bottom to display the full list.
+* Click the link at the bottom to display the full list.

 <div align="center"><img width="100%" src="https://files.readme.io/9d9f63d-explorer-blocks-list.png" alt="list of blocks"/></div>

 ##### List of Transactions

 All the items in this list are the basic information of a transaction.

+* Click the link at the bottom to display the full list.

 <div align="center"><img width="100%" src="https://files.readme.io/58284d2-explorer-transaction-list.png" alt="list of transactions"/></div>